-Every year, many pet owners experience alarm and concerns for their dog when they witness them dog ingesting pine or fir needles from their Christmas tree.
+Every year, many pet owners experience alarm and distress for their dog when they witness them ingesting pine or fir needles from their Christmas tree.
 The question of immediate concern to these pet owners is, are pine needles from the Christmas tree toxic?
 Can they harm your pet?

-It turns out that pine needles are only very mildly toxic, and toxicity is not the main concern for your pet if they ingest pine needles.
-Pine needles can, however, cause irritation and harm your pet, as they are sharp and can injure your dog’s gastrointestinal tract.
+It turns out that pine needles are only very mildly noxious, and toxicity is not the main concern for your pet if they ingest pine needles.
+Pine needles can, however, cause irritation and harm, as they are sharp and can injure your dog’s gastrointestinal tract.
 In addition, other dangers associated with your Christmas tree such as decorations, tree water, and electric lights can also pose a danger.

 Pine needles are not particularly toxic, and a large number of them would need to be ingested, which is unlikely, before toxicity would be a concern for your pet.
 However, they can cause irritation in the mouth and GI tract of your dog due to tree oils they contain, and because of their pointed structure.

 Dogs and cats can also step on these needles and get them stuck between their toes or in their foot pads.
-To avoid ingestion or foot puncture you should regularly vacuum up fallen from the floor, and discourage your pet from the vicinity of the tree.
+To avoid ingestion or foot puncture, regularly vacuum up fallen needles from the floor, and discourage your pet from the vicinity of the tree.
 Keeping the tree in an area of the house that can be closed off when you are not present is advisable, if possible, to avoid mishaps.